Raising an Aussie Corgi Mix: Traits and Tips for the Auggie Breed

 Grooming is a rewarding routine that keeps Zira and Ellie not only looking great but also feeling their best.
 Whether it’s a quick brush or a full spa day, the time spent together is always worthwhile.

-Cherishing Life with an Aussie-Corgi Mix
+Cherishing Life With an Aussie-Corgi Mix

 Zira and Ellie the corgis in the car.